kourosh824/microc-arm-compiler/pico_implementation/README.md

 2. The board will appear as a removable storage device.
 3. Copy the generated firmware file to the device to complete flashing.

-(The test_codes.uf2 firmware is ready.
-Drag and drop it onto the Pico in BOOTSEL mode to flash and run.)
+(The test_codes/ directory contains precompiled .uf2 firmware files.
+Each .uf2 file can be flashed to the Raspberry Pi Pico by dragging and dropping it onto the board while in BOOTSEL mode.)